Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

 ## Configuration

 ### Basic Information
-These are the global settings for the VMware Solution by Virtustream API.
+These are the global settings for the VMware Solution API.

 ``` yaml
 openapi-type: arm